Close

 Dividend

-The Board of your Company, after considering holistically the relevant circumstances and keeping in view the tremendous growth opportunities that your Company is currently engaged with, has decided that it would be prudent not to recommend any dividend for the year under review.
+Company is currently engaged with, has decided that it would be prudent not to recommend any dividend for the year under review.

 Fixed Deposits

-There were no outstanding deposits within the meaning of Section 73 and 74 of the Act read with rules made thereunder at the end of the financial year 2021-22 or the previous financial years.
-Your Company did not accept any deposit during the year under review.
+There were no outstanding deposits within the meaning of Section 73 and 74 of the Act read with rules made thereunder at the end of the financial year 2022-23 or the previous financial years.
+Your

 Particulars of Loans, Guarantees or Investments